aamirazad/Notes/20-29 School/21 Notes/21.11 11th Grade/AP Chemistry/Unit 3.md

 ### Ion-dipole

+- Happens between polar molecules and ions in a ionic compound
 - When ionic compounds dissolve in aqueous solution, the dipole of water interacts with the charged ions causing them to separate
+- The negative end of water, for instance, pulls the positively charged ions and the positive end of water pulls the negative ioins
 - Even stronger than hydrogen bonding

 ## 3.2 Properties of Solids